 5.6.1 The Contamination Assessment Plan (CAP) was approved by EPD 17th February 2006.
 Site investigation was carried out on 14th and 15th February 2006.
 Site audit was carried out with IEC on 14th February 2006 with the Contractor's representatives.
-The preparation of Contamination Assessment Report (CAR) is in-progress.
-Based on the preliminary results, all 5 hotspots are not contaminated by Lead and Sulfur.
-Therefore, Remediation Assessment Plan (RAP) will not be required.
+The CAP was approved on 17th February 2006.
+Contamination Assessment Report (CAR) was submitted to EPD for approval on 23rd March 2006.
+Based on the results, all 5 hotspots are not contaminated by Lead and Sulfur.
+Therefore, Remediation Assessment Plan (RAP) is not required.